bxparks/rpn83p/docs/USER_GUIDE.md

 The TI-83+SE has 1.5 MB of flash memory, 9 times the capacity of the regular TI-83+.
 It can also run at 15 MHz, instead of 6 MHz.
-Basically, this means that the TI-83+SE has almost same specs as the newer and more expensive TI-84+SE (see below).
+Basically, this means that the TI-83+SE has almost the same specs as the newer and more expensive TI-84+SE (see below).

 The most common version of the TI-83+SE comes in a translucent case that is the same size as the regular TI-83+.
 The function labels are yellow and the ALPHA